dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ## First of All, Why?

-One, I wanted the [Ikea effect](https://en.wikipedia.org/wiki/IKEA_effect) of building my own blog from scratch.
+**One**, I wanted the [Ikea effect](https://en.wikipedia.org/wiki/IKEA_effect) of building my own blog from scratch.

-Two, I was tired of using off-the-shelf static site generators (SSGs) like Hugo and Jekyll.
-I felt that I had too little control, especially when it came to their templating languages and themes.
+**Two**, I feel that off-the-shelf static site generators (SSGs) like Hugo and Jekyll don't provide me with the control I want, especially when it comes to templating languages and themes.

-Three, for the learning experience.
+**Three**, I did it for the learning experience.
 I'd rather spend my time learning technologies more reusable than a pre-built SSG framework.
-In building this site, I've learned about utility-first CSS ([Tailwind](https://tailwindcss.com/)), database structure, MVC, the N+1 problem and eager loading, PHP, and many more specific technologies.
+In building this site, I've learned and/or reinforced my knowledge in several topics: utility-first CSS ([Tailwind](https://tailwindcss.com/)), database normalization, MVC, the N+1 problem and eager loading, PHP, and many more specific technologies.
 More importantly, it was good practice designing a system from scratch.

-## Where do I Start?
+## Where To Start?

-What do SSGs offer?
+First, what do SSGs offer?

 + **Markdown** (or similar) to HTML conversion
 + **Templating** to inject data into a standard template